telerik/winforms-docs/layoutcontrol/drag-and-drop/layoutcontroldragdropservice.md

 **RadLayoutControl** allows you quickly design and arrange your controls in complex layouts.
 This behavior is achieved by the **LayoutControlDragDropService**.
 It can be accessed by the RadLayoutControl.DragOverlay.**DragDropService** property.

->note The **DragOverlay** property is not accessible until you show the customize dialog by calling the RadLayoutControl.**ShowCustomizeDialog** method.
+>tip The **DragOverlay** property is not accessible until you show the customize dialog by calling the RadLayoutControl.**ShowCustomizeDialog** method.

 >caption Figure 1: LayoutControlDragDropService